msayyid/OS-Journal/week2.md

 | Privilege Escalation    | Low-privilege user attempts to become root                   | Restricted sudo access, SELinux/AppArmor enforcement    |
 | Denial of Service (DoS) | System overwhelmed via traffic floods or resource exhaustion | Rate-limited SSH, firewall rules, continuous monitoring |

+---

+**Weekly Reflection**

+This week focused on planning security controls and defining how system performance would be tested later in the coursework.
+Creating the performance testing plan helped clarify the importance of collecting baseline measurements before applying load or stress, so results can be compared accurately.
+Planning remote monitoring through SSH also reinforced the need to balance system visibility with secure access.

+Developing the security configuration checklist showed how multiple controls such as SSH hardening, firewalls, access control, and automatic updates work together to reduce risk.
+Creating the threat model helped connect common security threats to practical mitigation techniques.
+Overall, this week provided a clear security and testing framework that supports the implementation tasks in the following weeks.